You can now earn points in lots of new ways when you purchase on-demand pizza classes:

 Live Zoom pizza classes happen- you guessed it- live through Zoom and are offered at specific times and dates.
 You must register in advance for these classes.
 Video On-Demand (VOD) pizza classes are pre-recorded so you can view them at your convenience as many times as you’d like for THIRTY DAYS FROM THE TIME OF PURCHASE.

 Either way, both the Live Zoom and VOD classes cover the same general materials.
-If you sign up for a Live Zoom class you do not automatically receive the on demand classes!
+If you sign up for a Live Zoom class you do not automatically receive the on-demand classes!
+But, if you sign up for an on-demand classes, you can watch it as many times as you want for a month.

 Each one of these classes lays a general foundation for a different pizza style, mixing style and overall topic or theme: